-(in millions of \$) 2019 2018 2017 Operating lease income 51.1 53.3 59.4 Direct financing lease interest income 3.8 9.6 16.4 Direct financing lease service revenue 9.9 22.1 35.0 Direct financing lease repayments 7.9 16.8 25.1 Profit share 5.6 1.8 5.8
+(in millions of \$) 2020 2019 2018

+Golden Ocean:

+Operating lease income 52.0 51.1 53.3

+Profit share 0.8 0.3

+Frontline Shipping:

+Direct financing lease interest income 1.7 3.8 9.6

+Direct financing lease service revenue 6.9 9.9 22.1

+Direct financing lease repayments 6.5 7.9 16.8

+Profit share 18.6 4.8 1.5

 In June 2015, amendments were made to the charter agreements relating to 17 vessels.
 The amendments, which are effective from July 1, 2015, and do not affect the duration of the leases, include reductions in the daily time-charter rates to \$20,000 per day for VLCCs and \$15,000 per day for Suezmax tankers.
-As consideration for the agreed amendments, the Company received 55 million, (which was reduced to 11 million shares in February 2016 after Frontline enacted a 1-for-5 reverse stock split of its ordinary shares) and also an increase in the profit sharing percentage (see below).
+As consideration for the agreed amendments, the Company received 55 million shares, (which was reduced to 11 million shares in February 2016 after Frontline enacted a 1-for-5 reverse stock split of its ordinary shares) and also an increase in the profit sharing percentage (see below).
 A dividend restriction was introduced on Frontline Shipping whereby it can only make distributions to its parent company if it can demonstrate it meets certain conditions.
-In the year ended December 31, 2019, the Company received dividend income totaling \$0.3 million (2018: \$0.0 million; 2017: \$3.3 million) on these shares.
+During the year ended December 31, 2020, the Company sold approximately 2.0 million shares (2019: 7.6 million shares) and the investment in Frontline consists of approximately 1.4 million shares which are valued at \$9.0 million at December 31, 2020.
+This investment is included in Note 11: Investments in debt and equity securities.

-In the year ended December 31, 2019, SFL entered into an agreement with Golden Ocean, where the Company agreed to finance EGCS installations on seven of the eight Capesize bulk carriers with an amount of up to \$2.5 million per vessel, in return for increased charterhire of \$1,535 per day for the 1 January 2020 to 30 June 2025 with installations expected to take place up to 2020, upon which the cost will be capitalized into the value of the assets.
+In the year ended December 31, 2019, SFL entered into an agreement with Golden Ocean, where the Company agreed to finance EGCS installations on seven of the eight Capesize bulk carriers with an amount of up to \$2.5 million per vessel, in return for increased charter hire of \$1,535 per day for the 1 January 2020 to 30 June 2025.
+The installations have been completed during the year ended December 31, 2020, with the cost being capitalized into the value of the assets.
 Profits sharing arrangements were not changed.